You can also weigh the pros and cons of PlayStation VR, but assuming you don't own a PS4, this is the versus for you.

 Right off the bat, Oculus came bundled with the multiplayer space shooter EVE: Valkyrie from CCP Games, which is damn high profile in VR terms, as well as Lucky's Tale, a platformer from Playful.

 There are other exclusives like ones from Insomniac Studios, Feral Rites, which uses the Xbox One controller and promises to be a fun exploration/fighting game, and The Unspoken which uses Touch controllers to turn you into a wizard.

 So despite the controversy over exclusive titles, the Oculus collection has done well in creating well-rounded experiences with full stories that leave you satisfied.
 You're not looking at the 10 hours and more kind of gaming, but they're much longer than an average demo.

 Read this: The best upcoming Oculus Rift games

 Speaking of demos, despite Valve's large library most of the games are short and often leave you wanting.
 Finished titles like #SelfieTennis and Cloudlands: Mini Golf are more like mini-games and, while fun, aren't exactly fulfilling.
 With your Vive purchase, you do get Job Simulator and Fantastic Contraption while The Lab is free to download.
 All of them are great but again, they give off mini-game vibes (heck, both Job Simulator and The Lab are basically comprised of smaller games).

 There are promises of installments like The Gallery: Call Of The Starseed and Vanishing Realms with longer gameplay down the line, but right now it's a bit lacking.

-Still, there are already fan favourites like Hover Junkers and Valve has already updated The Lab with more content and better features.
-The most recent E3 has already given us teasers of what to expect for Vive including Fallout 4 and Doom, due next year, which gives us hope for bigger experiences ahead.
+Still, there are already fan favourites like Hover Junkers and Valve has updated The Lab with more content and better features.
+The most recent E3 has already given us teasers of what to expect for the Vive including Fallout 4 and Doom, due next year, which gives us hope for bigger experiences ahead.

 There's no clear winner in this category since it's dependent on what you're looking for.

 Oculus Rift v HTC Vive: Price